ntua-el19063/SoftEng2023-52/README.md

 Setting up the database:
 All we need to setup the database is the backup file " ntuaflix_backup.sql " and make sure you are connected to your MySQL server.
-1. Open a cli and navigate to the " bin " directory of mysql
+1. Open a cmd and navigate to the " bin " directory of mysql
 2. Before we import the data we have to create a new database first.
 Run " mysql -u YOUR_USERNAME -pYOUR_PASSWORD " and then " create database YOUR_PREFFERED_DB_NAME "
 3. Exit the mysql mode using ^C
-4. Type " mysql -u YOUR_USERNAME -pYOUR_PASSWORD YOUR_PREFFERED_DB_NAME < RELATIVE_PATH/ntuaflix_backup.sql ".
+4. Type " mysql -u YOUR_USERNAME -pYOUR_PASSWORD YOUR_PREFFERED_DB_NAME<RELATIVE_PATH/ntuaflix_backup.sql ".
 In a couple of seconds the database will be set.

 Alternatively you can use an RDBMS to import the backup .sql file